Drink-Driving Limits & Drinking Laws in Spain

 Spain’s drink-driving limit is lower than England and Wales, and it is enforced with routine roadside checks.
 Get it wrong and you face heavy fines, licence points, and a serious knock-on effect on your car insurance.
-This guide sets out the exact limits, the penalties, and what a positive test means for your cover.
+This guide sets out the exact alcohol driving limit in Spain, the penalties, and what a positive test means for your cover — plus Spain’s wider drinking laws, including the legal drinking age and the rules on drinking in public.
 Need a policy?
 Get a quote or call 966 461 625.

 Get a Free Quote →The drink-driving limits in Spain